cucapra/braid/docs/artifact.md

 Next, try using the built-in examples.
 The second pop-up menu has a list.
 Try choosing each of them in order.
 We'll explain what's going on in the code a bit later, but feel free to explore.

 You will find that the later examples switch the dingus into WebGL mode; the textual output is then replaced with a 3D rendering.
 You can interact with this view with your mouse.
 Click and drag to rotate the scene; scroll to zoom; and hold the "control" key while dragging to pan.
-If you ever get lost, just reload the page to reset; the code should not get erase.
+If you ever get lost, just reload the page to reset; the code should not get erased.

 Using the Language